shmuelie/System.AppDomain/README.md

 Most members that are not here are not in the .NET Core `AppDomain` so I cannot expose them.

+When a member in `AppDomain` exposed here has a proper replacement in .NET Core I will mark that member as obsolete with a message to what should be used instead.

 ## Implementation
 Internally **A LOT** of reflection is going on, making use of types in `System.Reflection` and `System.Linq.Expressions`.